calebccff/phone-test-jig/README.md

 <img src="https://git.sr.ht/~calebccff/rptr-pcb/blob/main/images/pcb-screenshot.png" width="50%" alt="OnePlus 6 Jig 3D view screenshot"/>

-The jig contains holes at specific locations which line up with test points on the phone, spring loaded contact probes or "pogo pins" can then be inserted to make contact with the pins on the phone.
-The PCB features an Atmega32u4 which can act as a UART<->USB adapter, an LSF0102 bidirectional logic level voltage translator to convert the UART from the 5v of the Atmega down to the 1.8v of the phone (and vice versa).
+The PCB contains a header at the top for soldering wires onto test points on the phone, it features an Atmega32u4 which can act as a
+UART<->USB adapter, an LSF0102 bidirectional logic level voltage translator to convert the UART from the 5v of the Atmega down to the
+1.8v of the phone (and vice versa).

 The Atmega is also used to simulate button presses on the phone, the volume and power button test pads are normally high and pressed when low.
 Both of these features can be (though as yet untested) exposed via the same USB port, saving a port on the host and allowing for dirt simple